 - Ethics and advocacy

 Practicum experience begins once students have completed ECDE 1001, 1002, 1005, 1008, 1009, Psychology 1100 and 2261 and have been formally admitted to the Early Childhood Development and Education Program by their advisor.
-A one or two hour seminar accompanies each practicum experience.
+A one hour seminar accompanies each practicum experience.
 The following practicums/seminars must be taken in order:

 - ECDE 2810/2910 - Practicum I: Infants and Toddlers